 - 1/2 pound shrimp peeled and deveined or scallops

 - Heat the oil or butter over medium heat in a large 6-qt. stock pot.

-- Add the onion, garlic, oregano, basil, and thyme and saute for about 5 minutes.
+- Add the onion, garlic, oregano, basil, thyme, and cayenne if using, and saute for about 5 minutes.

 - Turn the heat to medium-high and add the tomatoes, tomato sauce, broth, potatoes, carrots, and peppers.
 Bring to a boil, then reduce the heat and simmer, covered, for 20 minutes or until the vegetables are tender.